 Stargazy pie originates from Mousehole and is traditionally eaten in the village on the eve of December 23rd, as part of the festival of Tom Bawcock.
-It celebrates his heroic catch in very stormy winter weather that prevented the villagers from starving.
+The festival is held in celebration and memorial of the efforts of the legendary Mousehole resident whose heroic catch of fish in very stormy winter weather, prevented the villagers from starving.

-We’ve teamed up with top chef, Nathan Outlaw to bring you a modern twist on the famous pie.
-This recipe– for four individual pies rather than one big one – uses mackerel rather than pilchards and leaves out the traditional potato and egg.
+We’ve teamed up with top Cornish chef, Nathan Outlaw to bring you a modern twist on the famous pie.
+This recipe, for four individual pies rather than one big one, uses mackerel rather than pilchards and leaves out the traditional potato and egg.

 To make this fishy delight you will need:

 4 medium mackerel, gutted and butterflied, tails intact

 About 125ml ice-cold water

 Egg wash (1 egg yolk beaten with 2 tsp milk)

 For the filling

 3 rashers of smoked streaky bacon, derinded and diced